-In general, the largest contributions come from the two electrostatic terms that always favor Ca2+ binding in the pore over monovalent cations.
+In general, the largest contributions to RyR being a calcium channel come from the two electrostatic terms that always favor Ca2+ binding in the pore over monovalent cations.
 Also, it is only these terms that change substantially in mutations.
 These two terms, while both electrostatic in nature, are physically distinct: the mean electrostatic advantage reflects the long-time, many-particle average electrostatic potential in the pore produced by the average ion concentrations in the Poisson equation (Eq.
-(3)); on the other hand, the screening advantage reflects the ability to form long-time ion correlations (i.e., ion coordination or screening) produced by the ions' sizes and the instantaneous local electrostatic environment (on the atomic motion timescale) that is not included in the Poisson equation (22,29,30).
+(3)); on the other hand, the screening advantage reflects the ability to form long-time ion correlations (i.e., ion coordination or screening) produced by the ions' sizes and the instantaneous local electrostatic environment (on the atomic motion timescale) that is not included in the long-time mean electrostatic potential (22,33,34).